Invariant Reduction for Partial Differential Equations. II: The General Framework: Introduction

 The paper is organized as follows.
 In Section~\ref{Basnot}, we introduce notation and recall some concepts from the geometry of differential equations.
 Section~\ref{InvRedmain} introduces the reduction mechanism for the first page of the Vinogradov $\mathcal{C}$-spectral sequence and for the stationary action principle.
 It establishes some relationships between $\mathcal{C}$-spectral sequences of a system of PDEs and systems that describe its symmetry-invariant solutions.
 In addition, it clarifies some challenges related to multi-reduction, and proposes a version of Noether's theorem adapted to the PDE system satisfied by invariant solutions.
-Section~\ref{Computal} contains computational algorithms for systems of evolution equations.
+Section~\ref{Computal} contains computational algorithms to calculate reductions of conservation laws and presymplectic structures of systems of evolution equations.
 In Section~\ref{Examplessec}, we provide examples of reduction of conservation laws, presymplectic structures, and the stationary action principle.
-We demonstrate our approach using point and higher symmetries and discuss the inheritance of Liouville integrability via invariant reduction for one of these examples.
-The pedagogical nature of the examples offsets the abstractness of our approach.
+In Section~\ref{sec:red:cl}, we calculate a reduction of a conservation law of a (1+2)-dimensional nonlinear diffusion equation with respect to a scaling symmetry; the reduced conservation law has a form of a vanishing total curl.
+Further, for the Calogero–Bogoyavlenskii–Schiff breaking soliton equation, we examine reduction of two conservation laws under a higher symmetry.
+In this example, the reduced conservation laws give rise to a single constant of invariant motion.
+In Section~\ref{sec:red:pre}, we present three examples of reduction of presymplectic structures: for a nonlinear breaking wave equation $u_{tt} = (1 + u_x^2)u_{xx}$ \cite{cheviakov2016one, cheviakov2020invariant, mcadam2025nonlinear}, the potential Kaup–Boussinesq system (e.g., Ref.~\cite{cheviakov2024analytical}), and the cotangent covering of the $r^{\rm th}$ dispersionless Dym equation (see, e.g., Refs.~\cite{blaszak2002classical, pavlov2003integrable, morozov2009contact, ovsienko2010bi}).
+In Section~\ref{sec:red:var}, we illustrate the framework of reduction of variational principles using the examples of the nonlinear breaking wave equation and the nonlinear Schr\"odinger equation with respect to a point and a higher symmetry, respectively.
+We discuss the inheritance of Liouville integrability via invariant reduction of the nonlinear Schr\"odinger equation.
+The straightforward computational nature of the examples is aimed at offsetting the abstractness of our approach.

 We use the Einstein summation notation throughout this paper and consider only smooth functions of the class $C^{\infty}$.